July 19, 2021 Filing Deadline in Class Action – Contact Lieff Cabraser

-UBIQUITI SHAREHOLDERS July 19, 2021 Filing Deadline in Class Action – Contact Lieff Cabraser
+UBIQUITI INVESTORS July 19, 2021 Filing Deadline in Class Action – Contact Lieff Cabraser

 The law firm of Lieff Cabraser Heimann & Bernstein, LLP announces that class action litigation has been filed on behalf of investors who purchased or otherwise acquired the securities of Ubiquiti Inc. (“Ubiquiti” or the “Company”) (NYSE: UI) between January 11, 2021 and March 30, 2021, inclusive (the “Class Period”).